geeky-prashant/geeky-prashant/README.md

 - 📫 Drop a mail at **geekyprashant840@gmail.com**

-- ⚡ Fun fact **I❤️coffee with coding and I'm extremely funny personality😀**
+- ⚡ Fun fact **I❤️coffee with coding and I'm an extremely funny personality😀**

 <h3 align="left">Connect with me:</h3>
 <p align="left">